What Glue Can I Use for Tooth Gems?

 Share

-Tooth gems have become one of the latest beauty trends, especially among Gen Z and millennial influencers across the USA.
+It have become one of the latest beauty trends, especially among Gen Z and millennial influencers across the USA.

 These tiny sparkling accessories, applied directly to the tooth surface, offer a bold, stylish way to enhance your smile.